brittaniSavery/personal-website/content/posts/mental-health-awareness-365.md

 publishDate: 2020-05-26
 tags:
   - personal
-summary: May is Mental Health Awareness Month and while I am glad that mental health gains some more exposure during the month, it is important throughout the entire year.
+description: May is Mental Health Awareness Month and while I am glad that mental health gains some more exposure during the month, it is important throughout the entire year.
 I detail how common mental illness is and how simple actions can help those who suffer.
 thumbnail: how-are-you.jpg
 ---